 Tax audit of the companies in Bulgaria is performed within a 5-year period after the end of the year when the tax return for the respective liability has been submitted.
 The tax audit confirms ultimately the tax liability of the respective company - tax liable person except in the cases explicitly stated by law.
-For the companies outside Bulgaria a tax audit is performed as follows: in Ukraine - within a term of three years, in Poland and Kazakhstan - within a term of five years, and in Serbia - within a term of ten years, and Moldova - within a term of four years.
+For companies outside Bulgaria, a tax audit is carried out as follows: in Ukraine - in a three-year period, in Poland and Kazakhstan - in a five-year period and in Serbia - in a ten-year period.

-The companies Phyto Palauzovo AD, TOO Sopharma Kazakhstan, Pharmachim EOOD, Rap Pharma International, Sopharmacy 59 EOOD, Sopharmacy 60 EOOD, Sopharmacy 61 EOOD, Sopharmacy 62 EOOD and Sopharmacy 39 EOOD have not been subject to full-scope tax audits, VAT audits and inspections under the social security regulations.
+The companies Phyto Palauzovo AD, TOO Sopharma Kazakhstan, Pharmachim EOOD, Sopharmacy 59 EOOD, Sopharmacy 60 EOOD, Sopharmacy 61 EOOD, Sopharmacy 62 EOOD and Sopharmacy 39 EOOD have not been subject to full-scope tax audits, VAT audits and inspections under the social security regulations.